Current Students Student Organizations

 PediaKATS’s main effort is to advocate for the proper health education of pediatric patients and their caregivers in the greater Lexington area.
 This mission will be to develop student pharmacists at the University of Kentucky College of Pharmacy into pharmacists that can integrate the lessons learned through this organization into their professional lives.
 The second purpose is to allow a streamlined avenue into shadowing opportunities for student pharmacists with current pediatric pharmacists.
 This will allow students a view into the daily aspects of a pediatric pharmacist and give students a further avenue to develop professionally.

 The purpose of Phi Lambda Sigma, also known as the National Pharmacy Leadership Society, is to promote the development of leadership qualities.
 Phi Lambda Sigma serves as the highest goal that a student of pharmacy can achieve in the area of leadership and service.
-Prospective members are selected on the basis of their demonstration of dedication, service and leadership in the advancement of pharmacy.
+Prospective members are selected on the basis of their demonstration of dedication, service, and leadership in the advancement of pharmacy.

 Phi Lambda Sigma is complementary to Rho Chi in that it honors leadership, while Rho Chi honors scholastic achievement.
 Members are selected by peer recognition.
 No greater honor can be bestowed upon an individual than to be recognized as a leader by one's peers.
 Such recognition instills and enhances self-confidence, encourages the less active student to take a more active role, and promotes greater effort toward the advancement of pharmacy.
 By promoting such recognition, Phi Lambda Sigma provides an incentive for the development of future leadership potential for the profession.
 Since membership crosses fraternal and organizational lines, the Society does not compete with other pharmacy organizations.
-Form more information, please visit our website or Facebook page.
+For more information, please visit our Facebook page.

 The fundamental objective of Rho Chi has always been to promote the advancement of the pharmaceutical sciences through the encouragement and recognition of sound scholarship.
 High standards of intellectual and scholarly attainments have been demanded for election to membership, and such election, symbolized by the award of the Rho Chi key, supplies a unique scholarship incentive.

 Rho Chi seeks to promote scholarly fellowship in pharmacy by bringing undergraduate and graduate students and faculty members together in a fraternal and helpful association.
 Regular chapter meetings and other activities emphasize the professional aspects of pharmacy and point the way to instructive study and research.
 By such means, Rho Chi seeks to increase the awareness of the ethical and social responsibilities of the profession, and thereby to enhance the prestige of the profession.
-For more information, please visit our website or Facebook page.

 The Student Advisory Council, commonly known as SAC, is a council of student organization leaders designed to provide efficiency and cooperation among UKCOP student groups.
-Each organization and class has at least one representative to participate in SAC on behalf of their members.
+Each organization and class has at least one representative to participate in SAC on behalf of its members.
 SAC serves to help facilitate student success in the college through many avenues such as student representation and student organization funding.
 SAC has set out to create goals to reach for during the 2014-2015 school year that will help promote student success and achievement in the college.
 Our goals for this year are:

 - To increase student awareness and utilization of SAC by being more transparent towards students.